 - O Things to Consider When Gathering Data: - O Will patients be safe under resident/fellow's care? - Will students be able to learn from resident/fellow? - O Is the resident currently capable of learning? - Will the morale and standards of the program be maintained if the resident/fellow remains on active training status?

 Step 2: Investigate, Confirm, & Refine

-- O Look for Secondary Causes and evidence of impairment:
+- Consider Secondary Causes and look for evidence of impairment:

 - O The 6 D's

 - O Deprivation

 - O Distraction

 - O Depression

 - O Dependence

 - O Disordered Personality

 - O Disease

+- If concerned, consider fitness for duty assessment